-- C. Equivalent of 1.0 FTE Peer Specialist (requirement may be filled by multiple Peer Specialists, so long as employment totals to 1.0 FTE; for example, 2 0.5 FTE Peer Specialists) will work five days per week, collocated with other members of the HOME team. - The Peer Specialist will have lived experience of homelessness.
+- A. The contractor will provide the following: - 1.
+Rehabilitative Mental Health Services - 2.
+Case Management Brokerage - 3.
+Coordination and assistance with ECM Team in a team approach to meet the individual needs of identified clients. - B. Staff Plan, Qualifications, and Duties: - 1.
+Equivalent of 1.0 FTE Peer Specialist (requirement may be filled by multiple Peer Specialists, so long as employment totals to 1.0 FTE; for example, 2 0.5 FTE Peer Specialists) will work five days per week, collocated with other members of ECM team. - i.
+The Peer Specialist will have lived experience of homelessness.
 The Peer Specialist will have completed a peer certification course approved by the County.
-WRAP (Wellness Recovery Action Plan) Certification is preferred and/or may be offered to the Peer Specialist post-hire.
+WRAP (Wellness Recovery Action Plan) Certification is preferred

+Page 24 of 68 Exhibit A and/or may be offered to the Peer Specialist post-hire.

-D. Duties of the staff shall be:
+C. Duties of the staff shall be:

-- 1. "On-the-spot" counseling that is both helpful to the clients and consistent with the philosophy of the program, which may include crisis counseling and the use of de-escalation strategies. - 2.
-Maintaining all client records and complete required documentation and data entry according to shelter standards (e.g., HMIS), including progress notes, activity reports, and logs. - 3.
-Carrying a client caseload of approximately 20 clients per Personal Services Coordinator, creating client case plans with major client input, as well as monitoring client progress with plan activities. - 4.
-Advocating for clients in all areas of treatment, including mental health, substance use, and helps them apply for and receive services and benefits from other agencies that will support independent living. - 5.
-Specific assessments of housing barriers will be completed to create an individualized housing stabilization plan for sheltered, rapid re-housing, and outreach individuals, along with engaging members in the field, jobsites, homes, and other locations. - 6.
-Locate available housing, negotiate with landlords, and assist clients with rental applications and interpreting lease/rental agreements, and develop and maintain positive relationships with local area landlords and property managers and develop and update a housing resource directory. - 7.
-Assist in establishing client's eligibility for Medi-Cal or other benefits and advocates for continuation of benefits when appropriate. - 8.
-Transport clients to necessary meetings and appointments using his/ her personal vehicle. - 9.
+"On-the-spot" peer counseling that is both helpful to the clients and consistent with the philosophy of the program, which may include crisis counseling and the use of de-escalation strategies.

+- 1. Maintaining all client records and complete required documentation and data entry according to shelter standards (e.g., HMIS), including progress notes, activity reports, and logs. - 2.
+Advocating for clients in all areas of treatment, including mental health, substance use, and helps them apply for and receive services and benefits from other agencies that will support independent living. - 3.
+Contributing to specific assessments of housing barriers will be completed to create an individualized housing stabilization plan for sheltered, rapid re-housing, and outreach individuals, along with engaging members in the field, jobsites, homes, and other locations. - 4.
+Transport clients to necessary meetings and appointments using his/ her personal vehicle. - 5.
 Counseling, case management, life skills and other services to support the individualized housing stabilization plan may take place at the shelter, on the streets, in the field, jobsite, in homes and other locations that the client chooses.
-Supportive service can continue for 18 months from the time the individual is housed.
+Supportive services can continue for 18 months from the time the individual is housed.

-E. Evaluation: Data to be Collected
+D. Evaluation: Data to be Collected

 - 1. Mental Health Services Act (MHSA) Innovation (INN) Demographic information - 2.
 Number of referrals to community supports and mental health treatment, and kind of treatment to which person was referred. - 3.
-Number of persons who followed through on the referral and engaged in treatment, defined as the number of individuals who participated at least once in the Program to which the person was referred.

-4. The interval between the referral and engagement in treatment, defined as participating at least once in the treatment to which referred.
+Number of persons who followed through on the referral and engaged in treatment, defined as the number of individuals who participated at least once in the Program to which the person was referred. - 4.
+The interval between the referral and engagement in treatment, defined as participating at least once in the treatment to which referred.